 Supporting mothers to break the cycle of repeat care proceedings

-We are completing a small research project with Middlesex University on the experiences of mothers referred to us who have had previous children removed.
+We have completed a small research project with Middlesex University on the experiences of mothers referred to us who have had previous children removed.
 We want to understand their experiences and the type of support they would have most valued so that Securing Change is informed by them.
 Some local authorities have put in measures to address the needs of these women but many have not.

 During the three-year pilot, we will develop a service that meets these women’s needs through one to one support and the opportunity for group support.
 The work will be person centred and address the needs of the women as identified by them.
 Issues that we anticipate will be common to all are: dealing with grief and perhaps needing therapeutic support, accommodation, benefits, contact with the child, exploring what needs to change in order to become a parent at some point in the future, isolation, regression to previous behaviours.